California Campaign for Safe Access Protecting and expanding patients rights in California

 The California Campaign for Safe Access is ASA's oldest state campaign.
 There are more legal patients, providers, and recommending physicians in California than any other state.
-Hundreds of thousands of patients have safe, reliable, and dignified access to medicine in the state, but significant challenges remain.
+More than 1.4 million patients have safe, reliable, and dignified access to medicine in the state, but significant challenges remain.

 The mission of the California Campaign for Safe Access is: